SAP-samples/btp-developer-guide-cap/documentation/xsuaa-to-ams/3-deploy-to-cf.md

   - Search your IAS application bounded to your CAP back end.
 (In this case its `incident-ias-staging`)
   - Verify that the end point exposed by your application is listed in `Application APIs -> Provided APIs` section.
    ![](./images/backend%20ias.png)
-  - Now, Search and select your Workzone IAS application `SAP Build Work Zone, standard edition` -> Application APIs -> Dependencies, add `Add` a dependency.
+  - Now, Search and select your Workzone IAS application `SAP Build Work Zone, standard edition` -> `Dependencies`, add `Add` a dependency.
    ![](./images/workzone%20ias.png)
   - Give a dependency name `same` as you provide in the `destination service configuration property` in mta.yaml
     ```yaml